 How a CDP Can Work with a DMP

-When it comes to these platforms, businesses don’t have to choose one or the other.
-CDPs and DMPs work well together to increase the effectiveness of a targeted marketing strategy by filling in each other’s information gaps.
+While DMPs are declining in relevance as the industry shifts toward first-party data strategies, some organizations still use both platforms during the transition.
+CDPs and DMPs can work together to increase the effectiveness of a targeted marketing strategy by filling in each other’s information gaps.

 Integration of CDPs and DMPs